 Fangirling With Disability Inclusion Leader, Judy Heumann!

 A few months ago, I watched an episode of Drunk History.
-Yes, it is a real thing.
 If you haven’t watched Drunk History, you’re really missing out.
 It is a great way to get basics on a history-making event, while your “historians” have a cocktail or two, or even five.
 It leads to some funny rhetoric on significant historic issues.

-In any case, the episode I watched featured disability inclusion activist and leader Judy Heumann, and one of the first major fights/protests for disability inclusion.
+The episode I watched featured disability rights activist and leader Judy Heumann, and one of the first major fights for disability inclusion.
 In 2019, access to transportation is a requirement.
 But in the early 70’s, there was no access to public places or transportation, and all of that was about to change with a movement led by Judy that has forever improved access for people with disabilities.

 Since watching the episode, I wanted to spend some time with Judy and get her perspective on her involvement as an activist and leader, and what she sees is ahead for disability inclusion.
 I was thrilled to have the opportunity to spend over an hour with Judy – below are just a few highlights.